Abbas Ali Khan

-Abbas Ali Khan was a member of the 3rd National Assembly of Pakistan and education minister of East Pakistan.
+Abbas Ali Khan (Note: আব্বাস আলী খান) (1914 – 3 October 1999) was an educator and politician who served as the Emir of Bangladesh Jamaat-e-Islami from 1979 to 1992.
+He also served as Education minister of East Pakistan (now Bangladesh).
+He was elected as a Member of Parliament of the 3rd National Assembly of Pakistan.
+He briefly served as the personal secretary of Fazlul Haque, the Prime Minister of Bengal.

 Biography

 Abbas Ali Khan was born in 1914 in Joypurhat Thana, Bogra District, Bengal Presidency, British India.
 In 1925, he passed high matriculation examination from Hooghly Madrasah.
 Ten years after examination, he acquired B.A degree from Carmichael College.
 Then he became a civil servant and worked for Indian government from 1936 to 1947.
 He also became secretary of A.K.
 Fazlul Huq, first prime minister of Bengal.
 In 1955, eight years after the independence of Pakistan, he became a member of Jamaat-e-Islami Pakistan and later he became ameer of its branch of Rajshahi Division.
 In 1962, Khan became member of the 3rd National Assembly of Pakistan representing Dinajpur-Bogra.
 In 1971, he was made deputy ameer of the East Pakistan Jamaat-e-Islami, provincial branch of the Jamaat-e-Islami Pakistan.
 During the Bangladesh Liberation War, he was appointed as education minister in the Malik ministry, the last cabinet of East Pakistan.
 After the independence of Bangladesh, on 24 December 1971, he was arrested by the government for collaborating with Pakistan during the war.
 On 30 November 1973, the government announced a general amnesty for detained cabinet members, and he was released.
 In 1979, Jamaat-e-Islami Bangladesh was established and he became senior nayeeb-e-ameer of the party.
 He also became acting ameer at the time.
 In 1991, Ghulam Azam was elected as ameer and Khan's responsibility as acting ameer ended.
 But then government arrested him in 1992 and Khan became acting ameer again for 16 months.
 Khan died in Dhaka on 3 October 1999 of liver cirrhosis.